DIY Halloween Horror Experience – The Night I Almost Lost It

 Part 4: Get Angry

-It can last anywhere from 10 minutes (which is how much time people usually spend looking for their misplaced wallets) to forever (where you never find your wallet but regularly wonder where it ended up).
+It can last anywhere from 10 minutes (which is how much time people usually spend looking for their lost wallets) to forever (where you never find your lost wallet but regularly wonder where it ended up).

 Cheat A Little: